 If you have over £23,250 in capital and/or savings, you will be expected to fully fund your care and support services.

-We will always aim to support you to stay in your own home, living independently, for as long as possible.
+We will always aim to support you to stay in your own home, safely and for as long as possible.
 Supporting you to do more for yourself can help to improve your quality of life and may help reduce the cost of your care and support.
-There are a range of services available to all residents whether or not you qualify for support from us.
+There are a range of services available to all residents whether or not you qualify for support from us, such as:

 If you have been assessed as having eligible care and support needs and are paying the full cost of your care and support at home, we can help arrange your services for you.
 We can help by: